-Critical principles to successful and effective climate adaptation have been outlined.
-We recommend policy-makers and practitioners should:
+To achieve successful and effective climate adaptation, we recommend policy-makers and practitioners should:

 - Incentivise place-based adaptation partnerships1 to move away from siloed working and promote cross-sector and multi-level collaboration.
-Placebased adaptation partnerships such as the Maharees Conservation Association, are an excellent tool that can bring a wide range of stakeholders together to address common risks and opportunities in their locality.
+Placebased adaptation partnerships (e.g. Eastside Partnership) are an excellent tool that can bring a wide range of stakeholders together to address common risks and opportunities in their locality.
 By advertising and funding locally-led partnerships and initiatives, the government can support capacity building and encourage ownership of adaptation action among stakeholders. - Adaptation needs to move beyond short-term project and political cycles.
-Ireland needs to begin developing long-term and self-sustaining adaptation initiatives.
-Policymaking can support a pipeline of adaptation projects that will have social and economic co-benefits affecting real and meaningful change in society. - Establish opportunities for dialogue at both local and national scales with diverse stakeholders.
-Building on Ireland's National Dialogue on Climate Action, which focused largely on climate mitigation, government should develop innovative, fair and inclusive approaches to ensure that stakeholder feedback is meaningfully integrated into subsequent adaptation policies and actions, to support systemic change.
+Northern Ireland needs to begin developing long-term and selfsustaining adaptation initiatives.
+Policymaking can support a pipeline of adaptation projects that will have social and economic co-benefits affecting real and meaningful change in society. - Establish opportunities for dialogue at both a local and national scale with representative stakeholders to establish stong cross-community relationships and build trust.
+Ensure feedback is meaningfully integrated into subsequent adaptation policies and actions, to support systemic change.

 - 4. Ensure transparent monitoring, evaluation and learning are embedded in adaptation activity at all levels, so that there is a process for continual improvement.
-Mandate and support the reporting of adaptation progress for all sectors and local authorities on regular cycles and promote and reward examples of practical and innovative climate action solutions that prioritise mitigation and adaptation co-benefits. - 5.
+Mandate and support the reporting of adaptation progress for sectors and local authorities on regular cycles and promote and reward examples of practical and innovative climate action solutions that prioritise mitigation and adaptation co-benefits. - 5.
 Map climate impacts alongside existing regional data such as health and inequity information to see where the highest vulnerabilities lie.
-Use these maps to aid decision-making and develop and prioritise adaptation solutions that will increase the resilience of the most vulnerable stakeholders and communities and reduce further inequity and injustice in society. - Communicate and co-develop adaptation actions with those they are intended to benefit to increase support and avoid maladaptation2.
-Engage with a wide range of local stakeholders throughout the adaptation process, ensuring understanding and ownership on initiatives.
+Use these maps to aid decision-making and develop and prioritise adaptation solutions that will increase the resilience of the most vulnerable stakeholders and communities and minimise inequity and injustice in society. - Communicate and co-develop adaptation actions with those they are intended to benefit to increase support and avoid maladaptation2.
+Engage with a wide range of local stakeholders throughout the adaptation process, and use tailored communication to ensure awareness and understanding of initiatives.